jasonmelgoza/metal-icons/README.md

 <h3 align="center">Metal Icons</h3>

 <p align="center">
-  A flexible set of icons built for React.
+  A flexible set of icons built for your next Figma or React.
 </p>

 ## Goals